top of page

 My Birth Philosophy

-Birth is a normal, powerful, and sacred process—not inherently a medical emergency.
+Birth is a normal, powerful, and sacred process- not inherently a medical emergency.

 When birth is supported with respect and trust in God's design, it can be a deeply transformative, joyful, and worshipful experience.

-I believe labor goes best when a mother is surrounded by an intimate, compassionate care team and partner that honors her strength and protects her physical and emotional safety.
+Labor goes best when a mother is surrounded by an intimate, compassionate care team and partner that honors her strength and protects her physical and emotional safety.
 When a woman feels undisturbed, supported, and loved, her body is free to do the work it was designed to do.

 Every sensation in labor serves a purpose, helping the body work beautifully with itself.
 While epidurals and IV pain medications have their place and can occasionally be the best option, they are far too often used routinely rather than thoughtfully.
 When a mother feels truly safe, supported, and confident, she often finds that her body carries her through without needing those interventions.
 When pain meds are used carelessly, they are often harmful to a multitude of aspects surrounding birth, breastfeeding, bonding, physical healing, baby, and postpartum emotional adjustment.